winitzki/scall/tutorial/programming_dhall.md

 ```
 This is the "padding `zip`"  behavior for   trees: it truncates the tree at the largest possible extent and pads the missing branches with the last leaf values.
 This behavior is close to what programmers would expect for a `zip` operation on binary trees.
+The resulting tree shape becomes the lowest upper bound of the shapes of the two input trees.

 #### Binary trees with data in branch nodes